ouafcode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-convert number from base 2 to base 10 print al possibile combinaition of two letter print number with two decimal place
+convert number from base 2 to base 10 print al possibile combinaition of two letter print number with two decimal place convert a number from base 10 to base 16